ARARE-pool/NFT-Script/README.md

 the script is semi-auto, it need you to be involved in the order of executing, folders name, delete duplicate files ect..
 If you already executed `policy.sh` it will auto create a policy folder. if you want to run `policy.sh` again you need to delete/move the folder before you execute

+## KNOWN ERROR
+If your wallet include other asset then ADA the tx-out script will not write it correctly - will cause error when try to submit
+Please clean your wallet from any NFT before execute again the script

 ## Contributing

 Thank you for your interest in [ARARE](https://arare.io) NFT Script!
 Head over to our [Telegram](https://t.me/ararestakepool) for instructions on how to use and for asking changes!